suffolklibraries/sljekyll/_events/halesworth-2018-04-04-easter-crafts-1.md

 breadcrumb: y
 ---

-Children and their parents/carers are invited to enjoy some Easter-themed activities.
+Children of all ages are invited to make some bunny bunting.

+Under 8s must be accompanied by an adult.